 - You are experiencing health issues.
 Your physical and mental health should come before anything else.
 If you realize that your new job is getting in the way of taking care of your well-being, it may be wise to consider other options.
 But before quitting due to personal health concerns, consider speaking to your HR department to see if they're able to accommodate your needs.

 - Your work schedule doesn't work.
-If you're a full-time student, a working parent, or someone with other responsibilities beyond this job, you may encounter scheduling conflicts with your work schedule.
-If your new job is getting in the way of other priorities in your life and you can't find a middle-ground with your boss, then leaving a job due to scheduling issues would be a legitimate reason for resigning.
+If you're a full-time student, a working parent, or someone with other responsibilities beyond this employment, you may encounter scheduling conflicts with your work schedule.
+If your new job is getting in the way of other priorities in your life and you can't find a middle ground with your boss, then leaving a job due to scheduling issues would be a legitimate reason for resigning.

 - You're planning to relocate.
 Relocation is another valid reason for quitting your job.
 Unless your current job offers remote opportunities or the option to transfer to an office in your new city, then the only option you have is to find a new job closer to your new home.